WallieWalrus805/Death-Market/README.md

 # Death-Market
-Databases for Death Market Python app
+Databases for Death Market Auction House

-This database has been abandoned and may be renamed.
-Further commits are temporary unless otherwise stated.
+This repository will become active in the next few months so stay tuned for updates!